zmap/zschema/README.md

 License and Copyright
 ---------------------

-ZMap Copyright 2017 Regents of the University of Michigan
+ZSchema Copyright 2018 Regents of the University of Michigan

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the